wso2/docs-ei/en/micro-integrator/docs/references/connectors/google-spreadsheet-connector/google-spreadsheet-connector-example.md

 4. First we will create the `/insert` resource.
 Right click on the API Resource and go to **Properties** view.
 We use a URL template called `/insert` as we have two API resources inside single API.
 The method will be `Post`.
     <img src="../../../../assets/img/connectors/filecon-3.png" title="Adding the API resource." width="800" alt="Adding the API resource."/>

-5. In this operation we are going to receive input from the user which are `properties`, `sheets`, `range` and `values`.
+5. In this operation we are going to receive input from the user, which are `properties`, `sheets`, `range` and `values`.
     - properties - It can provide the spreadsheet properties such as title of the spreadsheet.
     - sheets - It can provide set of sheets to be created.
     - range - It provides the sheet name and the range that data need to be inserted.
     - values - Data to be inserted.

 6. The above four parameters are saved to a property group.
 Drag and drop the Property Group mediator onto the canvas in the design view and do as shown below.
-For further reference, you can read about the [Property Group mediator](https://ei.docs.wso2.com/en/latest/micro-integrator/references/mediators/property-Group-Mediator/).
+For further reference, you can read about the [Property Group mediator](../../mediators/property-Group-Mediator).
 You can add set of properties as below.

     <img src="/assets/img/connectors/sheetcon1.png" title="Adding a property into a property group" width="800" alt="Adding a property"/>